awsdocs/aws-mobile-developer-guide/doc_source/User-Data-Storage.rst

 ===============

-The Mobile Hub User Data Storage feature, creates and configures four folders for each user, inside an |S3long| (|S3|) bucket belonging to the app.
+The Mobile Hub User File Storage feature, creates and configures four folders for each user, inside an |S3long| (|S3|) bucket belonging to the app.

 Best practice for app security is to allow the minimum access to your buckets that will support your